sg7801/Parkinsons-Disease-Prediction/README.md

 ## Automated ML Run

-Firstly, We used the TabularDatasetFactory to create a dataset from the provided link and then used the clean_data function to clean the data.
+Firstly, We used the **TabularDatasetFactory** to create a dataset from the provided link.
 Then we split the train and test sets and upload them to datastore.
-Then, we define the task as Classification with accurcay as primary metric and 5 n-cross validations.
+Then, we define the task as per the below mentioned code.

-Below are the settings along their defination and reasons why we chose them for our AutoML Run:
+These are the settings along their defination and reasons why we chose them for our AutoML Run: